secretstartups/handbook/customer-success/tam/gainsight/dashboards/index.html.md

 Below are select dashboards, with descriptions of what each widget on the dashboards means, in order to help Gainsight users understand what the information is telling them and what action, if any, is required.

-### TAM Burn-Down Dashboard
+### CSM Burn-Down Dashboard

 #### Onboarding

 1. **1st Engage >14**
     1. Count of customers who have not had a Timeline entry logged more than 14 days since their onboarding CTA start date
 1. **1st Value >30 Days**
-    1. Count of customers who have not achieved `Known License Utilization` of =>10%, or the TAM has manually logged a First Value Date if usage data is unavailable, by more than 30 days since their original contract date
+    1. Count of customers who have not achieved `Known License Utilization` of =>10%, or the CSM has manually logged a First Value Date if usage data is unavailable, by more than 30 days since their original contract date
 1. **Total Onboard > 45 Days**
     1. Count of customers who have open onboarding CTAs that have been open for more than 45 days